ics-software-engineering/meteor-example-form/index.md

 ## Miscellaneous issues

 This sample application includes the insecure package.
 In production settings, you will need to create Meteor methods and invoke them in the submit event handlers rather than calling the insert and update operations directly.

-This code represents my best understanding of form processing for Meteor 1.4 and Semantic UI, but there may be better ways to do it.
-Please contact me (or issue a pull request) with your suggestions; they are appreciated.